 A mega-successful product, real problem-solving, creative marketing, and distinctive brand positioning has helped Bloom & Wild secure its audience’s attention — and, more importantly, influence consumers to choose Bloom & Wild over “household name” competition.

 2. Align Your Positioning and Communication with Customer Values

-Pre-pandemic, Millennials already spent twice more money on self-care than any other generators.
-In response to the uncertainty, many dialed up spending on therapeutic routines — be it meditation, skincare, personal coaching, or regular flower deliveries.
+Pre-pandemic, Millennials already spent twice as much money on self-care than any other generation.
+In response to the uncertainty that the pandemic created, many dialed up their spending on therapeutic routines — be it meditation, skincare, personal coaching, or regular flower deliveries.

-Secondly, Bloom & Wild are also strategically encouraging their users to gift flowers “just because”.
+Secondly, Bloom & Wild also strategically encouraged its customers to gift flowers “just because”.
 Again, this pitch seems to land well with women, who were sending flowers to family and friends during the pandemic as a “substitute for hugs”.

 3. Secondary Audiences Can Become a Competitive Advantage

-But how come boomer and older Gen X men have a higher awareness of Bloom & Wild than millenials?
+But how come Boomer and older Gen X men have a higher awareness of Bloom & Wild than Millenials?
 We think several socioeconomic factors are at play.

-For a long time marketing in the flower industry was straightforward: schedule heavy-duty, catch-all promotions during every meaningful holiday — then reduce ad budgets during the “low tide”.
+For a long time, marketing in the flower industry was straightforward: schedule heavy-duty, catch-all promotions during every meaningful holiday — then reduce ad budgets during the “low tide”.

 Consumers today buy flowers “just because”.
-They also favor convenient subscriptions and pre-programmed deliveries, over last-moment runs to the high street boutiques.
-Men are no longer ordering ordinary red rose bouquets on a special date.
-They select more thoughtful gifts and unique flower arrangements.
+They also favor convenient subscriptions and pre-programmed deliveries over last-moment runs to the high street boutiques.
+Men are no longer ordering ordinary red rose bouquets on a special date — they're selecting more thoughtful gifts and unique flower arrangements.